-The purpose of test out is to allow students to demonstrate course competencies instead of completing the course.
-Students who believe they are proficient in a course may request a test out exam up to 10 school days beginning with their first day of class.
-Students who have taken a course in HUSD are not eligible to test out.
-Students may take only one test out exam per academic class (e.g. a student requesting a test out for a foreign language is allowed to sit for the exam a maximum of one time).
+Test out is only for students enrolling in HUSD for the first time.
+It is intended to determine credit earned outside of HUSD and/or appropriate course placement.
+Students may take only one test out exam per academic class.
 Students who request to test out of a year-long course must complete a test for both semesters.
 The district does not provide study guides, textbooks, or other types of assistance.
-Credit will be given in the form of a P (pass) on the student's transcript only if the score is 75% or higher (this grades will not be calculated into the GPA).
+Credit will be given in the form of a P (pass) on the student's transcript only if the score is 70% or higher (this grade will not be calculated into the GPA or class rank).
 Once credit is awarded, a student may not take the course.
 Students should see their counselor for more information.